This section clarifies all aspects of controlling a program by hardware. So we are exploiting the joystick and the keyboard in your programs.

 A question mark will automatically appear at the current

-cursor position as a prompt for your input.REM ASK FOR A NUMBER AND A STRING
+cursor position as a prompt for your input.REM ASK FOR A NUMBER AND A STRINGINPUT A, K$INPUT command, and will

 retain its original position after your data has been entered.